AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

 ```
 Even an `int` is passed by reference,
 which is a bit counter-productive
-but shouldn’t matter that much:
+but shouldn't matter that much:
 ```c++
 int i = 42;
 printR(i);   // passes const int & (8 Bytes on 64-bit OS)